sibbiii/how-we-dev-mw/doc/source/01_welcome.md

 Being a part of a large company, the next step is to integrate our new code.
 Integrating means "putting" our code into the millions of lines of working code already existing in the company's codebase.
-To make things even more complicated, our mote than 300 colleagues also integrate their new code simultaneously.
+To make things even more complicated, our more than 300 colleagues also integrate their new code simultaneously.
 The sheer endless amount of external libraries we use, including their dependencies and the dependencies of their dependencies, is also constantly updated.
 This creates a moving integration target.